 The United States has all three of these evident in our populace from the hunger of homelessness to the micronutrient deficiency and overconsumption of a majority of the rest of us.
 We can thank greed for all of this because greed has fueled our dilution of healthy nutrition in order to make more money from less and lesser quality.
 Enter addictive “foods” in the form of fast and prepackaged “foods”.
 Additionally, portions have gotten larger and larger, encouraged by all-you-can-eat buffets, box stores selling massive quantities for pennies per ounce, and manufacturers capitalizing on the addictive additives, chemicals, and preservatives added to foods to improve shelf life and manipulate our taste buds.
 Indeed commercial “food” manufacturers are just as guilty of capitalizing on addiction as the tobacco and drug industries.

-The only way to get enough daily nutritional protein is by eating meat, fish, and/or eggs.
+Myth No. 3 - The only way to get enough daily protein is by eating meat, fish, and/or eggs

 The Plant Kingdom provides more than enough protein plus additional optimal nutrients without saturated fats (see note below).